EmmyAnieDev/Job-Microservice/README.md

 - `POST /api/v1/auth/logout` - User logout
 - `GET|POST|PUT|DELETE /api/v1/jobs/*` - Jobs management
 - `GET|POST|PUT|DELETE /api/v1/applications/*` - Applications management

-## ⚠️ Test Environment Disclaimer

-This project is a test/demo application.
-All secrets, keys, and environment variables used here are for testing purposes only.

-- ✅ Do NOT reuse any credentials in this Project, it has been completely deleted after testing.
-- ✅ All infrastructure (Kubernetes clusters, databases, services, secrets, etc.) has been completely deleted after testing.
-- ✅ This repository is shared strictly for educational and demonstration purposes.

 ## 🚀 Deployment Instructions